Sergey-Ekshevits/Sergey-Ekshevits/README.md

 My name is Sergey, I'm a Python developer with a great desire to learn backend for web applications.

-🌱 I’m learning web frameworks Django, DRF, Flask and FastAPI, database PostgreSQL
+🌱 I’m learning Python and its web frameworks Django, DRF, Flask and FastAPI.
+I worked with database PostgreSQL, SQLite, Docker/Docker compose, nginx

 🔭 I’m currently working on my own project - online mobile chat based on websockets